Sparkleloyalty/Sparkle-Proof-Of-Loyalty/README.md

 Bug bounties are subject to approved pull request or users bugs found by interactions with our TestNet contract.
 Both will result in a bounty reward

+### Test File

+Please add all bugs found with the appropriate test.js file alongside your purposed contract solutions.

+### Contributors

-If you wish to join our team and contribute please join our [telegram](https://t.me/Sparklemobile) with your github username and ask our admins how to start earning rewards.
+If you wish to learn more about the project please join our [telegram](https://t.me/Sparklemobile) with your github username and ask our admins how to start earning rewards.